kykrueger/openbis/src/vagrant/obis/README.md

 3. `vagrant up --provision --provider virtualbox` -- initialize the virtual machine
 4. `vagrant ssh obisserver`  -- log into the virtual machine
 5. install openBIS (inside the vagrant machine) `/vagrant_initialize/install_openbis.sh`.
 The admin password will be 'admin'.
-6. To use obis, switch to the obis user with `sudo su obis` and `cd ~obis`.
-Configure the openbis_url: `obis config -g openbis_url https://obisserver:8443`.
-7. `exit` -- log off the virtual machine
+6. `exit` -- log off the virtual machine

 When openBIS is running it can be accessed on the host machine from `https://localhost:8443/openbis`.

+## Using obis

-obis can be used as the user `obis`.
+obis can be used on both vagrant machines.

-There is a second VM in case a second obis client is needed:

-1. `vagrant ssh obisclient`
+1. `vagrant ssh obisserver` (or `obisclient`)
 2. `sudo su obis`
 3. `cd ~obis`
 4. Configure the openbis_url: `obis config -g openbis_url https://obisserver:8443`
 5. Use obis.
-Note: If you clone a dataset on the other server, the password of the obis user is obis.
 6. `exit` -- log off the virtual machine

+If you clone a dataset on the other server, the password of the obis user is obis.

 ## obis/EasyBD Demo